yiliaofan/consul/website/source/api/agent/service.html.md

 `/v1/agent/health/service/name/<service_name>`, the caller will receive the worst state of all services having the given name.

+Those endpoints support JSON format and text/plain formats, JSON being the default.
+In order to get the text format, you can append `?format=text` to the URL or use Mime Content negotiation by specifying a HTTP Header `Accept` starting with `text/plain`.

 Those endpoints return the aggregated values of all healthchecks for the service and will return the corresponding HTTP codes: